Guide to Aperture in Photography

 Controlling what’s in focus vs what’s out of focus (blurry) in your photo using aperture alone may not be easy with a beginner’s camera/lens setup.

-In other words, unless you can turn the dial on your camera to make the ‘f’ number on the screen say something like f/2.8, f/2, f/1.8 or f/1.4, the amount that’s in sharp vs blurry won’t be very obvious.
+Unless you can turn the dial on your camera to make the ‘f’ number on the screen say something like f/2.8, f/2, f/1.8 or f/1.4, the amount that’s in sharp vs blurry won’t be very obvious.

 The ‘kit lens’ that comes with your camera will probably say something like ‘3.5-5.6’ on it, meaning that the maximum aperture varies between f/3.5 and 5.6, depending on how much you zoom it.
+(See: what is a kit lens good for?)

 As you get more confident with your photography, you can start investing in better lenses that offer larger apertures, meaning more cool blurry stuff :-)